HeBing/fcat/README.md

 * Currently, `fcat` only works under linux/unix.

 #### <a name="boost">boost installation</a>
 * Please first check whether `boost` has been installed on your system.
 You can use `locate boost` on your cmd.
-If found,
+If found, please update path to `boost` in `./rf-rank_1.5/cart/Makefile`
 * If `boost` is not installed, follow the instructions [here](http://www.boost.org/) to download and install it.